dherrendoerfer/uCNC_controller/beta/README.txt

         to create a controller module that can be shared between several installations, and that is configured by the init sequence of its controlling host.
+        It is not possible to switch between modes or resolutions while the controller is running.

 M150: Set Z-Axis mode
 ---------------------